Professional Reviews

 Kaspersky Safe Kids Installation & Setup

-On the next question, select Child to start configuring the kids app.
-Follow the on-screen instructions to enable different permissions for the kids app, then sign into your Kaspersky Safe Kids account.
+Kaspersky will now ask who’s using this device.
+Select Child to start configuring the app.
+Follow the on-screen instructions to enable the necessary permissions for the kids’ app, then sign into your Kaspersky Safe Kids account.

 Kaspersky Safe Kids Installation & Setup